How Does It Work?

 Here are 5 easy steps for getting started with the Color Vowel® Chart:

-- Email: Join our mailing list (scroll to the bottom of this page to subscribe)
+- Join our mailing list using the form at the bottom of this page.

 - Social media:

 - Videos and Webinars: Watch these videos to familiarize yourself with the Color Vowel Chart:

 - Color Vowel Yoga, a demonstration of how to teach vowel awareness (including r-controlled vowels and schwa!) through whole-body positioning and movement.